 Ninite- Free Windows package management system

-Unlike others we have mentioned above, the Ninite is not a command-line based package installer, instead of a Graphical user interface.
-I know CLI is not a cup of tea to everyone, therefore, in that case, one can go for Ninite for installing popular Windows applications.
-It works on Windows 10, 8, 7…
+Unlike others we have mentioned above, the Ninite is not a command-line-based package installer, instead of a Graphical user interface.
+I know CLI is not a cup of tea for everyone, therefore, in that case, one can go for Ninite for installing popular Windows applications.
+It works on Windows 11, 10, 8, and 7…

 The thing which pushed Ninite to the downside is its limited category of software to install.
 It comes with pre-defined categories such as browsers, Music Players, Documents, Runtime, Security, Developers, and more.
 Each category will have popular tools only.
 For example, the browser category features only three browsers- Google Chrome, Mozilla, and opera.

 Hence, if you are a user who wants to install all popular software on Windows with just a few clicks but with GUI then Ninite is one of the best Package Managers to try.

 Ninite installs apps in their default location as per your PC’s language or the one you choose.
 It can manage the updates for the installed programs as well…